emilienschultz/activetigger/docs/quickstart.md

 !!! warning "GPU load"

     When available, the process will use GPU.
-Since ressources are limited, overload can happen.
-Consequently, process can failed if there is no enough memory.
-You can follow the current state in the left menu of the screen.
+Since resources are limited, overload can happen.
+Consequently, a process can failed if there is no enough memory.
+You can follow the current state of the GPU use in the left menu of the screen.

 ![Overview of the selecting models](img/existingmodels.png)